 We share the different types of toddler bikes, our top picks, why biking is important for toddler development, and what you should consider when choosing a bike for your little one.

 Why You Should Get Your Toddler A Bike

 The earlier you get a child started on a bike, the easier bike riding will be for them — for the rest of their lives.
 Kids who learn to ride a bike as a toddler have a much easier time learning to balance, pedal, brake, and cruise.

 We started our son on a balance bike when he was just over a year old and had him pedaling (sans training wheels) by 2.5 years old.
-He’s almost six now and is better at biking than many kids twice his age, thanks to the early start.
+He’s eight and is better at biking than many kids twice his age, thanks to the early start.

 Even if you don’t care that much about biking, there are plenty of other reasons your toddler should have a bike.
 Bicycles provide exercise, get your kids outdoors, and help build confidence.
 Balance bikes, in particular, can also develop and improve your child’s gross motor skills

 If someone in passing were to ask me what kind of bike to get a toddler, I would automatically respond with “a balance bike!”

 The truth is though, there are several types of bicycles that might be appropriate for a toddler depending on their age and skill level.
 Here, I’ll go over a couple of different options including ride-on-toys, tricycles, balance bikes, and pedal bikes.